How Entanglement Reshapes the Geometry of Quantum Differential Privacy

 Back to the optimization problem, we have

-Since $X,Y\succeq 0$ and are simultaneously unitarily diagonalizable at stationarity, the maximization of $\Tr(XY)$ is achieved when their eigenvectors are aligned are the eigenvalues are arranged in the same order.
+Since $X,Y\succeq 0$ and are simultaneously unitarily diagonalizable at stationarity, the maximization of $\Tr(XY)$ is achieved when their eigenvectors are aligned and the eigenvalues are arranged in the same order.
 More precisely, for a fixed $\lmd \in \mathbb{R^N}$,

 In our setting, we write $Y=\widetilde{\cK}_B$ and note that $\widetilde{\cK}_B$ can be taken diagonal with eigenvalues sorted in descending order.
 Hence, the optimal alignment is attained without further rotation on subsystem $B$, and we may choose $U_B^*=I_{\cH_B}$.